Qusti/CTF_stuff/THM/Walkthrough_Expose.md

 ````

 So there is FTP, SSH, DNS domain, waste p2p encrypted file sharing software, and MQTT which is a home automation protocol running.
 FTP server allows anonymous login without a password so let's start there.
-There are no files but the welcome message is `220 Welcome to the Expose Web Challenge.`.
+There are no files but the welcome message is `220 Welcome to the Expose Web Challenge.`
-Went to `http://10.10.116.111:1337` with the browser and got a plank page with "EXPOSED" in it.
+Went to `http://10.10.116.111:1337` with the browser and got a blank page with "EXPOSED" in it.
 Let's use ffuf to try to find some directories.
 `ffuf -w /usr/share/wordlists/dirb/big.txt -u http://10.10.116.111:1337/FUZZ`
 found "/admin, /admin_101, /javascript, /phpmyadmin & /server-status".